sudo-JACT/LV2_AMPLIFIER/README.md

-# LV2 AMPLIFIER
+# MyAmp

-is a simple LV2 amplifier
+is a simple MyAmp